(Part 2 of a series that began here.)

 The cottages on stilts were set behind the Balsa, in the forest.
 Our room was large and high ceilinged, with two beds, a table, two chairs, a fan, a shelf with hangers, a dry box and above it a safe.
 The safe was locked.
 We found our suitcase beside the bed.
 In the balcony hung a purple, inviting hammock.
 The bathroom had stone flooring, and the shower area faced the forest, only a wire mesh separating the two.

 We were jet-lagged and tired, but our spirits were high.
 P checked the wifi signal.
-It was poor.
-Internet access was intermittent, but possible — a remarkable fact.
-We are deep in the Amazon rainforest, I wanted to tell the TripAdvisor reviewer who complained.
-Not at a beach resort.
+Internet access was intermittent.
+I tried the safe again.
+It was locked.